jonbaldie/type-db/README.md

 The connector works with any database driver compatible with the in-built PDO abstraction layer.
 That means you can use it with your SQLite3, MySQL (and MariaDB), and PostgreSQL databases with ease.

+## Installation

+_A Composer package is in the works!
+Please check back very soon_

 The library requires PHP 8.1 as a minimum along with whichever PDO driver you need for your database.
 Once you have your `PDO` object instantiated, you're good to go!

 ## Usage